AdobeDocs/analytics.en/help/implement/aep-edge/xdm-var-mapping.md

 })
 ```

-The Web SDK sends that data to Adobe Analytics as the context data variable `a.c.somevalue` with value `1`.
+The Web SDK sends that data to Adobe Analytics as the context data variable `somevalue` with value `1`.
 You can then use a processing rule to assign that context data variable value to the desired Analytics variable, such as an `eVar`:

  ![Search term processing rule](assets/examplerule-explicit.png)